Jump To Section

 - In the morning, transfer the cream to a strainer lined with cheesecloth.
 Squeeze out any excess moisture.
 Store in the refrigerator and use promptly.

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Dominique Ansel, Gabriela Cámara, Chef Thomas Keller, Massimo Bottura, Gordon Ramsay, Alice Waters, and more.